friends having a tea party with their pet cat

 Conclusion

 Don’t be afraid of failure or rejection, because it’s an important part of learning and growing up.
-It’s okay to go after your passions and dreams, even if others tell you no. And most importantly: don’t let anyone make you feel bad about who you are!
+It’s okay to go after your passions and dreams, even if others tell you no. Most importantly: don’t let anyone make you feel bad about who you are!
 The next time someone tries to tell you what they think is best for you: remember their words come with a lot more baggage than just advice on how to live life.
 If that person hasn’t listened yet, then take it from me – don’t listen until they do!”
+After reading Different lessons my mom and grandma taught me on how to be independent, be sure to subscribe.

 Leave a Reply